 Define the task.

 After describing the key results, discuss the specific series of actions required to successfully complete the task.
 In the above example, you may give the employee an actual customer feedback report and show them each of the key steps to properly completing it.
 Ensure the employee fully understands the scope and nature of the task.

 Set performance parameters.

-Now is the time to share how employees will be measured for their performance.
+Now is the time to share how the employee will be measured for their performance.
 Consider setting standards in one or more of the following categories:

-Quality-including parameters on thoroughness, accuracy or overall appearance;

-Quantity-including parameters on meeting certain amount or number goals;

-Time-including parameters on start time, stop time, duration and frequency of the tasks and

-Cost-including dollars spent, dollars saved or dollars earned.
+- Quality including parameters on thoroughness, accuracy, or overall appearance - Quantity including parameters on meeting certain amount or number goals - Time including parameters on start time, stop time, duration, and frequency of the tasks - Cost including dollars spent, dollars saved, or dollars earned

 Provide appropriate direction and support.

 Create a training plan with the employee to help them learn the skills needed to succeed in the task.
-Consider the type and amount of support materials or resources they will need as well as how best to give them total access to these materials.
-Ask what other support they may need including access to you for questions, further training and moral support.
+Also consider the type and amount of support materials or resources they will need as well as how best to give them total access to these materials.
+Ask what other support they may need including access to you for questions, further training, and moral support.

-Assign an appropriate initiative level.
-Some employees are self-starters and want to own a project, while others need their hands held to find the restroom.

-What level are your employees?
+Assign an appropriate initiative level

-Level 1: Wait until told.
+- Level 1: Wait until told.
 The employee must wait until you tell them to act.
-No action is being taken, so no results are being achieved.

-Level 2: Ask what to do.
+No action is being taken, so no results are being achieved. - Level 2: Ask what to do.
 Here the employee is thinking and seeking your permission.
-Although no action is taking place, at Level 2 the employee is consciously seeking advice on the best course of action.

-Level 3: Recommend.
+Although no action is taking place, at Level 2 the employee is consciously seeking advice on the best course of action. - Level 3: Recommend.
 Here the employee is giving you recommendations how what actions should be taken.
-Although a higher level of initiative than Level 2, there is still no action being taken on the task.

-Level 4: Act and report immediately.
-Here the employee is given the freedom to act on the task and instructed to get feedback to the manager on the results.

-Level 5: Act and report routinely.
+Although a higher level of initiative than Level 2, there is still no action being taken on the task. - Level 4: Act and report immediately.
+Here the employee is given the freedom to act on the task and instructed to get feedback to the manager on the results. - Level 5: Act and report routinely.
 This is the highest level of initiative that allows the employee complete freedom to act on the task and routinely report back to their leader, be it daily, monthly, even quarterly.

-4. Checkpoints.
 The final step in effective delegation is to set checkpoints to ensure progress.
 Also, create a solid coaching and feedback plan within your checkpoints in delegation.
-Be ready to help your employees whenever you notice their performance is slipping.
-Encourage them to contact you with issues, concerns or training needs.
+Be ready to help your employee whenever you notice their performance is slipping.
+Encourage them to contact you with issues, concerns, or training needs.
 Remember, your job is not to do their job but to help them learn to do their job.
 Finally, within your checkpoints, schedule celebrations of their progress and success.
-Keep the momentum high for task completion through appropriate recognition, rewards, incentives, or even a sincere "Thank you."
+Keep the momentum high for task completion through appropriate recognition, rewards, incentives, or even a sincere "Thank You".